zhenga8533/bbvw-wiki/docs/pokemon/lilligant-hisui.md

 ### Sprites

-Lilligant-Hisui has no sprites available in Blaze Black/Volt White.
+Lilligant Hisui has no sprites available in Blaze Black/Volt White.

 ### Cries